I'll admit it, I don't branch out much for lunch.

 - A few handfuls of ice

-When the collard greens are done, spread one out on a cutting board, mound a few generous scoops of quinoa in the center, fold the vertical sides, then roll up from the horizontal bottom, like a burrito.
-(For step by step instructions, check out this tutorial).
+- When the collard greens are done, spread one out on a cutting board, mound a few generous scoops of quinoa in the center, fold in the vertical sides, then roll up from the horizontal bottom, like a burrito.